flumeapp/help.flumeapp.com/views/conversations/messages.md

 To download a photo or video shared in a conversation:

 - Right-click the photo or video, then select <kbd>Download Photo/Video…</kbd> from the contextual menu.
-- When selecting a message using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Message > Download Photo/Video…</kbd> macOS Menu Bar item.
+- When selecting a message using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Message > Download Photo/Video…</kbd> Menu Bar item.

 You will be asked to choose a download location.